 Controlling access to your videos

 When uploading to Stream, you can control access to your video using the following permission settings:

 - Only visible to you.

 - To specific people you name.

-- To a ‘Group’ – this equates with the members of a specific Microsoft Team.
+- To a Group – this equates with the members of a specific Microsoft Team or Blackboard course.

 - To everyone – staff and students within the University.

-To view screenshots of these settings scroll down to ‘Setting Permissions‘.
+To view screenshots of these settings go to ‘Setting Permissions‘.